-- What an epic is and how it differs from a sprint
+- What an epic is and they’re frickin’ great

 - How to report on epics from the epic directly